minthittun/myanmar-name-firstword/README.md

 # Get First Word From Myanmar Name

-Syllable breaker/boundary-segmentation for Myanmar name in Dart.
+Syllable breaker for Myanmar name in Dart.

 ## Usage
 ```Dart